finnhambly/finnhambly.github.io/blog/attractorstates.md

 In other words, this transition is different because it won't just induce change, but may eternally restrict humanity's capacity for it.
 This is a strong claim but, if the future holds a large number of digital people, it is hard to dispute [Karnofsky's reasoning](https://www.cold-takes.com/how-digital-people-could-change-the-world/).
 Just a couple of transformative technologies (artificial intelligence and digital consciousness) could lead to human extinction or a permanent, galaxy-wide, dystopian regime — both examples of 'attractor states'.

 ### Why it looks different this time: a minefield of attractor states
-> The human race’s prospects of survival were considerably better when we were defenceless against tigers than they are today, when we have become defenceless against ourselves.”
+> The human race’s prospects of survival were considerably better when we were defenceless against tigers than they are today, when we have become defenceless against ourselves.
 @@attribution
 -- Arnold Toynby
 @@